cu-scalab/project-2/README.md

 2. lw t4, 0x8(t8)
 3. beq t4, t3, 0x100

-Using the assembler you built, encode the following instructions:-
+Using the assembler you built, decode the following binary instructions:-
 1. Decode instruction: 10101101010010010000000000010000